-- If you use gas stoves in your home it can cause respiratory infections and damage and irritation to the lungs.
+- If you use a gas stove in your home it can cause respiratory infections and damage and irritation to the lungs.

 Ways to Improve Indoor Air quality

-- Smoking is on the top list of air pollutant that contributes most to indoor air pollution.
-Recommendation for such problem is to quit your smoking habit and make your home atmosphere anti-smoking zone.
-The lesser smoke that is released into your house the lesser chance of anyone of your family or friends living with you getting any of the listed effect of air pollution listed above.
+- Smoking is on the top list of air pollutants that contribute most to indoor air pollution.
+The easiest solution is to quit smoking and make your home atmosphere an anti-smoking zone.
+The less smoke that is released into your house, the less chance of the negative effect on anyone in your home.

-- Do away with the use of gas stove in your home plus certain types of space heaters.
+- Do away with the use of a gas stove in your home and certain types of space heaters.

-- Take time to check any of your cleaning supplies ingredients to make sure they’re environmentally friendly.
-Carry out your assignment on what is considerably dangerous cleaning ingredient.
-To know the exactly what type to buy, you can do a search online to find out a list of environmentally friendly cleaning ingredients.
+- Take time to check your cleaning supplies’ ingredients to make sure they’re environmentally friendly.
+Eliminate all those that could potentially be dangerous.
+To know the exactly what types are safe, do a search online for environmentally-friendly cleaning ingredients.

-- Check your home for any radon, mold, bacteria or harmful chemical that may be present in your house.
-These inspections are generally carried out before you checked into a home, so let this be in your mindset.
+- Check your home for any radon, mold, bacteria or harmful chemical that may be present.
+These inspections should be done prior to buying a home, too.

 - Examine your home for asbestos or related products.
-This should be done before moving into a new home but if you are living in a home built during the era of the ban of asbestos in the US, it is very necessary to is checking nothing of such still lingering around your home.
+This should be done before moving into a new home.
+But, if you are living in a older house, it is very important to check there is no lingering asbestos.

 - Buy a good vacuum cleaner with strong brushes that can get rid of allergens and chemicals that gather together in your house.
-Places in your house which are mostly visited must be properly cleaned by using your vacuum cleaner several times.
+Places in your house with the most traffic must be properly cleaned using your vacuum cleaner.

 - Most dirt comes into your home through your shoes.
-Put a large outside every room door post that will help to lessen the number of dirt and plus similar pollutants from coming into your abode.
+Put a large mat near every door and ask visitors to remove their shoes.

-Indoor Air Pollution is among the things that are accountable for millions of death records in the world.
-Most things that we neglect or items we use are responsible for pollution of the air in our home.
-However, all of the effects of air pollution and how to improve indoor air have been discussed above for you to avoid the causes and implement the solution for better breathing air at home.
+Indoor Air Pollution is among the things that are accountable for millions of deaths in the world.
+Many of the items we use most are responsible for the majority of pollution of the air in our home.
+Now that you know a little about what causes indoor air pollution, you can take the steps to fix it.